gopoma/competitive-programming/known.md

 * watch `carefully` the `constraints`, maybe it can be divided in two cases.

-* Exploit numeric constrains, ask yourself: ¿What is the maximum amount of different sums?
+* Exploit numeric constrains, ask yourself: ¿What is the maximum amount of different values?

 * `Try to implement the brute`, then make observations of what can be optimized.